kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 ## Step 9: Make a new file with largest 12 contigs

-To analyze the 12 largest contigs of the unmapped reads, I took the first 24 lines (12 contigs) and created a new fasta file, "first_12_contigs.fasta":
+To analyze the 12 largest contigs of the unmapped reads, I took the first 24 lines (12 contigs of unpaired reads, 2 lines each) and created a new fasta file, "first_12_contigs.fasta"using seqtk:
 ```
 kjreed@thoth01: ~/2022_MIP_280A4_final_project/FoCo_virilis_R1_spades_assembly$ \
  seqtk seq -A contigs.fasta  |head -24 >first_12_contigs.fasta